SkoolNotes/Taproot/JacksCorner/KBhSKMGAronMeetingNotes.md

 Reason for shifting needs is because human build time.

 - Grade Cohorting
-- Complex Trimester => crates a lot of open spaces in the day
+- Complex Trimester => creates a lot of open spaces in the day
-- Simple Trimester
+- Simple Trimester => possibly a better option